oitofelix/qdot-8086/index.md

 array:

 <pre>
+label:
   array
     string "This string is at index 0" string "This string is at index 1" string "This string is at index 2" endarray
 </pre>

 Or even an array of 2-dimensional arrays --- a 3-dimensional array:

 <pre>
+label:
   array

 	array
 	  string "This is an 1-dimensional element at 0,0" string "This is an 1-dimensional element at 0,1" string "This is an 1-dimensional element at 0,2" endarray

 	array
 	  string "This is an 1-dimensional element at 1,0" string "This is an 1-dimensional element at 1,1" string "This is an 1-dimensional element at 1,2" endarray

 	array
 	  string "This is an 1-dimensional element at 2,0" string "This is an 1-dimensional element at 2,1" string "This is an 1-dimensional element at 2,2" endarray

   endarray
 </pre>

 And so on, recursively, to an arbitrarily higher dimensionality.
 The general definition given by the standard library for an array of dimension _n_ is "a sequence of characters terminated by _n_ consecutive `END` characters".
+Notice that, as in the string case, the `label` symbol is used as a reference to the array itself.
 With those definitions in mind we can begin to explore the functions available for array processing.

 The two general array functions that can work with arrays of arbitrary dimensions are: